apache/royale-docs/create-an-Application.md

 This document is divided into several sections:

-[Application Structure](create-an-application/application-structure.html) explains the important files that typically comprise an application and what they do.
+[Application Structure](create-an-application/application-structure) explains the important files that typically comprise an application and what they do.

-[Application Tutorial](create-an-application/application-tutorial.html) is a step-by-step example of building an application.
+[Application Tutorial](create-an-application/application-tutorial) is a step-by-step example of building an application.

-[Migrate an Existing App](create-an-application/migrate-an-existing-app.html) provides strategies and techniques when migrating existing Flex apps to Royale, and how to switch to Royale if you already have a Javascript application.
+[Migrate an Existing App](create-an-application/migrate-an-existing-app) provides strategies and techniques when migrating existing Flex apps to Royale, and how to switch to Royale if you already have a Javascript application.

-[Security](create-an-application/security.html) provides more information about making sure hackers can't use your app to be malicous and about dealing with common security restrictions when your app wants to access external resources.
+[Security](create-an-application/security) provides more information about making sure hackers can't use your app to be malicous and about dealing with common security restrictions when your app wants to access external resources.

 [Modules](features/modules) discusses how to break your application into pieces so it doesn't have to all get downloaded at once.
 Or have the whole thing compiled at once.

-[Royale code conventions](create-an-application/code-conventions.html) explains the typical ways Royale developers name files, classes, function, variables and more.

-[Optimizations](create-an-application/optimizations.html) explains some of the compiler settings and in-code doc comment directives that can be used to tune the output of javascript that Royale generates.
+[Optimizations](create-an-application/optimizations) explains some of the compiler settings and in-code doc comment directives that can be used to tune the output of javascript that Royale generates.